By Cpl. Bernadette Plouffe

 Handlers rely on their dogs, just as military working dogs rely on their handlers.
 There is a special trust and confidence within their relationship – they are able to read each other and react together.
 At the end of the day, good or bad, they rely on each other to be there.
 They will never go a single day without each other’s companionship, according to Johnson, summing up handlers’ special bonds with their dogs.

 “No matter what, no matter where you go, you always have somebody you know,” Johnson said.

-- This story originally appeared on DVIDS.net.
-It has been edited for style, grammar and brevity.
+- This story was originally published on DVIDS.net and first appeared on USO.org in 2019.
+It has been edited and updated in 2020.